Zeioth/django-dual-authentication/README.md

 # django-dual-authentication

 This package allows [Django](https://www.djangoproject.com/) to authenticate a user with either a username or an email address.
-It overrides [Django](https://www.djangoproject.com/) authenticate method, so it should work in almost any case of use without touch anything else.
+It overrides [Django](https://www.djangoproject.com/) authenticate method, so it should work in almost any case of use, without touch anything else.

 Supported Python versions: